-The voluntary demolition of existing commercial/industrial buildings and replacement of them with new residential development is a different category of Reconstruction.
-Cooperative Strategies is aware that such types of Reconstruction may occur within the School District in the future, however, Cooperative Strategies was unable to find information (i) about the amount planned within the School District in the future or (ii) historical levels, which might indicate the amount to be expected in the future.
-Due to the lack of information, the School District has decided to evaluate the impacts of Commercial/Industrial Reconstruction projects on a case-by-case basis and will make a determination of whether a fee credit is justified based on the nature of the project.
+CID Reconstructon refers to the voluntary demolition of existing commercial/industrial buildings and replacement of them with new residential development, and is a different category of Reconstruction.
+Cooperative Strategies is aware that such types of Reconstruction may occur within the School District in the future; however, Cooperative Strategies was unable to find information (i) about the amount planned within the School District in the future or (ii) historical levels, which might indicate the amount to be expected in the future.
+Due to the lack of information, the School District will evaluate the impacts of CID Reconstruction projects on a case-by-case basis and will make a determination of whether a fee credit is justified based on the nature of the project.